c-phelps/Portfolio/README.md

 Daler Singh and Sachin J. for having taught me how to apply what we are learning with CSS and HTML into an active webpage.

 ### TODO:
-More responsive design for mobile
-Get links working
 Add more projects to the portfolio